chhjel/HealthCheck/README.md

             //...
         };

-    // Access options and other configs here.
-    // CurrentRequestAccessRoles is returned from your implementation
-    // of the GetRequestInformation method below.
-    protected override void Configure(HttpRequestBase request)
-    {
-        TestRunner.IncludeExceptionStackTraces = CurrentRequestAccessRoles.HasValue && CurrentRequestAccessRoles.Value.HasFlag(AccessRoles.SystemAdmins);

-        AccessOptions.OverviewPageAccess = new Maybe<AccessRoles>(AccessRoles.Guest);
-        AccessOptions.TestsPageAccess = new Maybe<AccessRoles>(AccessRoles.WebAdmins);
-        AccessOptions.AuditLogAccess = new Maybe<AccessRoles>(AccessRoles.SystemAdmins);
-        AccessOptions.LogViewerPageAccess = new Maybe<AccessRoles>(AccessRoles.SystemAdmins);
-        AccessOptions.InvalidTestsAccess = new Maybe<AccessRoles>(AccessRoles.SystemAdmins);
-        AccessOptions.SiteEventDeveloperDetailsAccess = new Maybe<AccessRoles>(AccessRoles.SystemAdmins);
-        AccessOptions.RequestLogPageAccess = new Maybe<AccessRoles>(AccessRoles.SystemAdmins);
-        AccessOptions.ClearRequestLogAccess = new Maybe<AccessRoles>(AccessRoles.SystemAdmins);

-        // If the current request does not have access to any of the pages they will be redirected to the given url.
-If not set they will get a 404.
-        // AccessOptions.RedirectTargetOnNoAccess = "/login?redirect=..";
-    }

-    // Optionally set group configs here.
-Only order in the UI for now.
-    // Groups are defined by setting the GroupName property on RuntimeTestClass attributes. protected override void SetTestSetGroupsOptions(TestSetGroupsOptions options)
-    {
-        options
-            .SetOptionsFor(MyHealthCheckConstants.Groups.GroupA, uiOrder: 100)
-            .SetOptionsFor(MyHealthCheckConstants.Groups.GroupB, uiOrder: 90);
-    }

-    // Return the user id/name and any roles the the current request have here.
+    // Return the user id/name and any roles the the current request have here. protected override RequestInformation<AccessRoles> GetRequestInformation(HttpRequestBase request)
-    // The return value is used for any access options and audit logging if enabled. protected override RequestInformation<AccessRoles> GetRequestInformation(HttpRequestBase request)
     {
         var roles = AccessRoles.Guest;